 In more severe cases, a healthcare professional may recommend an oral antifungal medication.

-Bacterial vaginosis is the most common infectious trigger of vaginal discharge.
+Bacterial vaginosis is the

 Bacterial vaginosis causes vaginal discharge that appears white or clear, as with normal discharge, but has an unpleasant, fishy smell.